 This post may contain affiliate links.
 See our disclosure policy for details.

-News flash: some students require motivational activities to do any school work at all.
+News flash: some kids require serious bribes to do any school work at all.
 (Just kidding.
 You already knew that, didn’t you?)
-When it comes to motivating kids, I see homeschooling parents and school teachers struggling equally.
+When it comes to creating motivational activities for students, I see homeschooling parents and school teachers struggling equally.
 It just goes to show that kids will be kids, no matter what setting they learn in!

 If you’re struggling with getting a kiddo out of bed, into a seat, and/or doing work once in their seat, try a few of my best motivational activities.
 Some will help motivate your child to trudge through work they hate.
 Some will engage students so they start enjoying their subjects.
 And some are so easy, you can start using them tomorrow!